brainstem-org/brainstem_support/docs/datamodel/schemas/procedures.md

 ### Craniotomy

+A surgical procedure where part of the skull is temporarily removed to expose the brain for surgery or research purposes.
+The removed bone is typically replaced after the procedure, making it a temporary opening.

 | Field | Description |
 |:------|:------------|
 | `Method of craniotomy` | Method used for the craniotomy (**required**) |